Blackjacx/WWDC/README.md

      - Maps and Siri Nearby Suggestions (for registered businesses)
      - Smart app banner in your website (shown in Safari and Messages)
      - Apple App Clip codes will be introduced later this year (it's a prettified QR code)
-     - If the user already has the your app installed, following an app clip link will open the full app instead.
+     - If the user already has the your app installed, following an App Clip link will open the full app instead.
    - **Setup**
-     - Configure web server and app clip for link handling
+     - Configure web server and App Clip for link handling
        - Web Server: Update the apple-app-site-association file
        - App Clip: Add associated domains entitlement and handle NSUserActivity
-     - Configure app clip default and advanced experiences on App Store Connect
+     - Configure App Clip default and advanced experiences on App Store Connect
        - Layout requirements:
           - Title: 18 chars limit
           - Subtitle: 43 chars limit